qihanwu1/qihanwu1.github.io/_pages/about.md

 **Object Tracking**

 I use multiple-object tracking (MOT) as a paradigm to investigate what kind of representation is used during different motion types.
-Jon and I think that rotating objects are represented in a compositional way which is different from other types of motion (i.e., translation).
+The COR hypothesis predicts that rotating objects are represented in a compositional way which is different from other types of motion (i.e., translation).

 Beauty Perception
 ------